sendgrid/sendgrid-csharp/USE_CASES.md

 ```

 <a name="kitchensink"></a>
-# Kitchen Sink - an example with all settings used.
+# Kitchen Sink - an example with all settings used

 ```csharp
 using SendGrid;